 There are a number of different ways to measure length.
 Some you are familiar with, such as simple estimation, the use of rulers, tape measures, and such.
-Others you may not be so familiar with. such as the use of micrometers. calipers, and electronic rangers.
+Others you may not be so familiar with, such as the use of micrometers, calipers, and electronic rangers.
 The method chosen to make a linear measurement depends upon the accuracy desired and the distance involved.
-You can easily estimate the distance from your seat to the door, say three or four meters, but probably it would not be so easy to estimate the diameter of a coin.
+You can easily estimate the distance from your seat to the door, say three or four meters, but it would not probably be so easy to estimate the diameter of a coin.
 In the first instance it would be unnecessary to use a ruler graduated in tenths of a centimeter to find the distance, while in the second case it may be very necessary to use calipers graduated in tenths of a millimeter.
 In this experiment you will try different techniques on several small objects to discover the relative merits of each.
 To measure the length of an object, place the object on the ruler exactly on a millimeter mark.
 Then determine the length by measuring the difference between the two scale positions.
 That is, the length of the object is the difference in the right and left scale readings.
 Note that it may be difficult to accurately place the object on the ruler so that you are measuring the exact length.
 For this reason it is wise to make several measurements of the length and average the results.

-A more accurate method of measuring length is achieved by the use of a vernier caliper.
+A more precise method of measuring length is achieved by the use of a caliper.
 The object whose length is to be measured is placed between the two jaws of the caliper and held lightly, but firmly.
-The caliper you will use is designed to measure tenths of a main scale division.
+The caliper you will use is designed to measure tenths or hundredths of a main scale division.
 In this way measurements can be made to tenths of a millimeter while measurements with your ruler can be accurate only to within an estimated 1/2 millimeter.
-It is important to learn how to use a vernier caliper correctly.
-Look in Appendix F for instructions.